-1.1 Experimental Ethernet LAN Test bed:
+Experimental Ethernet LAN Test bed:

-The objectives of this study are to analyses the performance of VOIP traffic in both wired and wireless LANs, first started with the wired side, as shown in (Figure 1) the test network topology is built in structure of campus network with a hierarchy design.
+The objectives of this study is to analyse the performance of VOIP traffic in both wired and wireless LANs, first started with the wired side, as shown in (Figure 1) the test network topology is built in structure of campus network with a hierarchy design.
 At the access layer two Catalyst 2950 Cisco switches are connected.
 A station running Cisco IP Communicator (CIPC) is connected to ALS-2 switch.